exercism/julia/concepts/basics/about.md

 ## Comments

+Including comments in your code is extremely important to help humans read your code and understand your intentions: maybe other people, but also the future you.
+They are (mostly) ignored by the compiler.

 Two options are possible in Julia:
 - Single-line comments start with `#`
 - Multi-line comments start with `#=` and end with `=#`.
 Nesting is allowed.